joaoproenca/common-scss-mixins/README.md

 # SCSS/SASS Mixins collection

 Most common SCSS/SASS mixins, in a single file, for any project.
-Each mixin comes with an example.
+Each mixin comes with a commented implementation example (@include).

 ## Code example: